Painting on Location

 When they were dry I used a kneaded eraser to clean the paper of graphite.
 Opera is on the flip lid, transparent yellows are under it.

 Here is a test page mixing Opera with Indian yellow and cyan.
-As seen here, any color can be made very well including ultramarine blue, and with Thalo green it mixes dark neutral.
-If it wasn't fugitive it would be perfect.
+As seen here, any color can be made very well including an excellent ultramarine blue, and with Thalo green it mixes dark neutral.
+If it wasn't fugitive it would be perfect, (it's still more permanent than alizarin crimson original).

-It mixed a brighter red then Grumbacher red, a brighter orange then cadmium orange.
+It mixed a brighter red then Grumbacher red, a brighter orange than cadmium orange.

 This is more color power then I have ever painted with.